GuenterQuast/mimoCoRB/builddoc/index.rst

-The random nature of such processes and the need to keep read-out dead times low requires an input buffer for fast collection of data and an efficient buffer manager delivering a constant data stream to the subsequent processing steps.
+The random nature of such processes and the need to keep read-out dead times low requires an input buffer for fast collection of data
+1) 1) 1) and an efficient buffer manager delivering a constant data stre the subsequent processing steps.
 While a data source feeds data into the buffer, consumer processes receive the data to filter, reduce, analyze or simply visualize data.
 In order to optimally use the available